Ocean Casino Resort: Design and construction

-Ocean Casino Resort's hotel tower is the tallest structure in Atlantic City and the fourth tallest in the state of New Jersey at 710 feet high; and is the second tallest casino tower in the United States.
+Ocean Casino Resort's hotel tower is the tallest structure in Atlantic City and one of the tallest in the state of New Jersey at 710 feet high; and is the second tallest casino tower in the United States.
 Arquitectonica was the design architect of the project.
 BLT Architects was the executive architect for the entirety of the project and architect of record for 75% of the facility.
 Tishman Realty & Construction, which served as construction manager for The Borgata, performed the same role at Revel.
 Scéno Plus, a Montreal-based design firm, aided in the conceptualization and implementation of Revel's 130000 sqft casino.
 In the summer of 2008 the project was officially scaled back to include just one hotel tower with 1,900 rooms due to lack of financing.
 In March 2009, construction was stopped because of difficulties in raising the financing necessary to complete the project.
 Revel resumed construction in February 2011 after new financing was secured, and opened with 1399 rooms.

+Ovation Hall

+Ovation Hall is the 5,500-capacity multi-purpose venue at Ocean.
+Opened with the building in 2012, it has hosted acts like Maroon 5, Beyoncé, Brooks & Dunn, and Duran Duran.